mehh/mehh/README.md

 ### Hi, I'm Kris Chase 👋

-With more than a decade of experience, I have become a leader in building teams and award winning digital experiences, through web development, IoT and apps.
+With more than 15 years of experience, I have become a leader in building teams and award winning digital experiences, through web development, IoT and apps.
 That’s not a brag, it’s a promise: to deliver tomorrow’s technology solutions — today.
-I currently work as VP of Technology at Envoy.
+I currently work as VP of Software Engineering at Talent Systems.

 - 💬  Ask me about Web development, App Development, IoT, Automation and Security.